 Our Art Restoration: Marble, bronze and spelter sculptures and busts, and a wide variety of unique art objects

-For more than two decades, Newmans Ltd. has served owners and caretakers of renowned public and private historic properties and private fine art collectors in New England and nationally.
-By offering a custom restoration approach to every art object, we are specifically able to solve challenging problems with respect to its material, structure, present condition and original intent.
-We are particularly known for the wide spectrum of materials that we service including the restoration of marble sculptures and busts, bronze, lead, zinc, pewter and spelter sculpture and statues, silver hollowware and French ormolu, etc. Our projects range in size as well: from metalsmithing to antique mechanisms, to on-site restorations such as The Richard Lippold sculpture Trinity at the Portsmouth Abbey Church of St. Gregory the Great.
+We have been caretakers of renowned public and private historic properties, and private fine art collections in New England and nationally since 1989.
+We relish solving challenging problems with fine art objects by researching the materials, structures, histories original makers’ intent, Learning the stories of the objects histories, and educating owners about their treasured objects.
+We are particularly known for the wide spectrum of materials that we service including the restoration of marble sculptures and busts, bronze, lead, zinc, pewter and spelter sculpture and statues, silver hollowware and French ormolu.
+Our projects range in size from delicate metalsmithing to antique mechanisms and on-site restorations such as The Richard Lippold sculpture Trinity at the Portsmouth Abbey Church of St. Gregory the Great.
 To view our full range of projects, see Restoration Categories & Institutions.
-Newmans, LTD is a professional associate of the American Institute for Conservation, the leading association of conservators who preserve cultural heritage.
+We are professional associates of the American Institute for Conservation, the United States’ leading association of conservators who preserve cultural heritage.

 Below, left, is our restoration of a finely crafted set of Sheffield candelabra.
 The middle image links to our extensive work at Touro synagogue.
 The link on your right sends you to work that we’ve done with ferrous metals, the one pictured being a trident we made for Yale University.

 The links below send you to, on your left, the many unusual decorative mechanisms on which we have worked.
-The middle link send you to the objects made from cultures outside of the west
+The middle link send you to the objects made from non-western cultures; Oceania, China, Japan and Africa; and on your right, our restorations of antique weapons, this one a Flintlock.

 In the row below; on your left shows A letter N cast by the Gorham foundry of Providence Rhode Island, part of the Rosenberger medal which we restored for Brown University.
 The Center Image of the restoration of a ritual sword made of whale tooth.
 And on your right, shows and honor cigarette box – The link sending you to our many unusual historic restorations of mechanisms.